 To what extent:

-...does our budget restrict our approach?
+... does the project fit with our size and budget?
 Is there a responsibility for small foundations to fund less established, more innovative programmes where risk of failure/reward may be higher, rather than larger, established organisations or directly targeting issues at a macro level?

-…should funders consider core funding over programme-specific?
+…should funders consider core funding over programme-specific grants?
 Do funders generally lean towards the latter and if so why?

 …can such open discussions exist and how might they be encouraged?

 …should we take a longer-term outlook than is traditionally adopted on what we fund and why?